 Let the first coat of leather finish drying for roughly an hour.
 After it is dry, repeat the process to add another layer of finish.
 Once that is dry, you are done.

-From here, ensure you conduct regular maintenance on your leather.** Clean and condition it using conditioning wipes to keep the sheen in top condition.** You may also use liquid soap and distilled water.
+From here, ensure you conduct regular maintenance on your leather to try and help prevent signs of wear.** Clean and condition it using conditioning wipes to keep the sheen in top condition.** You may also use liquid soap and distilled water.
 Linseed oil and vinegar (1 part white vinegar with 2 parts linseed oil) could also be applied once a month for a deeper clean.
 Be sure to use a rag or damp microfiber cloth.
+Maintaining your chair will help prevent deep cracks or other more severe types of damage that you may not be able to fix yourself and will have to either take it to a repair shop or get a new chair.
 If you are having butt dents on your chair then you will use a different method to fix the butt dent in your leather office chair.

 Here are steps you can take to patch holes on your leather office chair.